Liberia–United States relations: U.S. assists Americo-Liberians

-In 1912 the U.S. arranged a 40-year international loan of $1.7 million, against which Liberia had to agree to four Western powers (America, Britain, France, and Germany) controlling Liberian Government revenues for the next 14 years, until 1926.
-American administration of the border police also stabilized the frontier with Sierra Leone and checked French ambitions to annex more Liberian territory.
-The American Navy also established a coaling station in Liberia, cementing its presence.
-When World War I started, Liberia declared war on Germany and expelled its resident German merchants, who constituted the country's largest investors and trading partners.
-Liberia suffered economically as a result.

 In 1926, the Liberian government gave a concession to the American rubber company Firestone to start the world's largest rubber plantation at Harbel, Liberia.
 At the same time, Firestone arranged a $5 million private loan to Liberia.

 In the 1930s Liberia was again virtually bankrupt, and, after some American pressure, agreed to an assistance plan from the League of Nations.
 As part of this plan, two key officials of the League were placed in positions to "advise" the Liberian government.